forax/hello-specializ/README.md

 The prototype is based on several ideas
-  - class like ArrayList<int> are not denotable directly in bytecode, i.e. there is no classloader that stores a representation of ArrayList<int> that why every method has to be accessed using invokedynamic.
+  - class like ArrayList<int> are not denotable directly in bytecode, i.e. there is no classloader that stores a representation of ArrayList<int> that why every methods of ArrayList<int>
+    must be accessed using invokedynamic.
   - the specialization is done by patching several constant pool entries (practically there are all grouped together at the start of the constant pool) so there is no bytecode rewriting at runtime :)
   - while specializing instruction like getfield or invokedynamic is easy because these opcodes use the constant pool, it's harder for opcodes like aload, iload or freturn.
     Here, i use a trick, i generate a cascade of if/else that tests what is the current variant and do the appropriate variant of load, store or return.
+This bytecode is not safe, but who cares :)

 ## How to compile it
 Just compiles the two files (with ASM as a dependency for Dumper.java)